nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/LiKE3zHuOuY/index.md

 ---
 title: How Much of An Impact can Scrum Have in a DevOps Environment?
+description: Discover how scrum enhances DevOps for seamless software delivery in this insightful short with Martin Hinshelwood.
+Transform your team's performance!
 date: 2023-11-09
 videoId: LiKE3zHuOuY
 url: /resources/videos/:slug